Healthcare reforms proposed during the Obama administration: Medical malpractice liability costs and tort reform

 Critics have argued that medical malpractice costs (insurance and lawsuits, for example) are significant and should be addressed via tort reform.

 How much these costs are is a matter of debate.
-Some have argued that malpractice lawsuits are a major driver of medical costs.
+Philip Howard argued that malpractice lawsuits are a major driver of medical costs.
 A 2005 study estimated the cost around 0.2%, and in 2009 insurer WellPoint Inc. said "liability wasn’t driving premiums."
 A 2006 study found neurologists in the United States ordered more tests in theoretical clinical situations posed than their German counterparts; U.S. clinicians are more likely to fear litigation which may be due to the teaching of defensive strategies which are reported more often in U.S. teaching programs.
 Counting both direct and indirect costs, other studies estimate the total cost of malpractice "is linked to" between 5% and 10% of total U.S. medical costs.

 A 2004 report by the Congressional Budget Office put medical malpractice costs at 2 percent of U.S. health spending and "even significant reductions" would do little to reduce the growth of health care expenses.
 A 2009 CBO report estimated that approximately $54 billion could be saved over ten years by limiting medical malpractice lawsuits.
 A tort reform package that includes caps on jury awards of $500,000 for punitive damages and $250,000 for "pain and suffering" damages would lower liability insurance premiums by about 10 percent.

 In August 2009, physician and former Democratic National Committee Chairman Howard Dean explained why tort reform was omitted from the Congressional health care reform bills then under consideration: "When you go to pass a really enormous bill like that, the more stuff you put in it, the more enemies you make, right?...And the reason tort reform is not on the bill is because the people who wrote it did not want to take on the trial lawyers in addition to everybody else they were taking on.
 That is the plain and simple truth."